stonecauldron/tile-mapper/paper.md

 manually by the designer or we can easily imagine more automatic ways of generating it with simple rule based approaches or even with graph grammars.

-## Describe technical details of the idea
+# Describe technical details of the idea

-## Related work
+# Related work
 Game companies generally do not publish their procedural content generation methods so it is hard to evaluate what is common in the industry.
 In academia, researchers have looked into various approaches for automatic level generation.
 The game *Super Mario Bros.* in particular has received much attention.

-@Shaker2012 kills many birds with one stone

-Procedural content generation is usually done with rule based systems, machine learning approaches have been quite recent.
-Researchers have focused their efforts on using machine learning techniques to generate new levels for the *Super Mario Bros.* game.
+@Shaker2012 uses generative grammars combined with an evolutionary algorithm to create *Mario* levels that adapt themselves to the player's experience.
+In another insightful paper, @Sorenson2010 also uses an evolutionary algorithm to create a generic framework for level creation.
+Their approach allows the level designer to enforce multiple constraints on the generated levels making it adaptable to multiple genres of games.

+Rather than being evolutionary, our method draws from machine learning techniques.
+The designers do not have to explicitly articulate rules about their designs but simply need to provide the system with examples of what they want to create.

+Papers using machine learning methods to generate content are still a minority, bu the trend seems to be on the rise.
+Our use of Markov chains is directly inspired by the work of @Snodgrass2013 and @Dahlskog2014.
+They both use Markov chains to create *Mario* levels with very convincing results.
+The difference with our approach lies in the fact that *Mario* levels have a linear nature.
+The maps we focus on are non-linear; the player can move through both dimensions.

+@Summerville2015 explore non-linear level generation in the context of dungeons for the game *The Legend of Zelda*.
+Their use of a graph to represent the game space comes from @Dormans2010.
+Both papers gave us the idea of using a graph to define the high level structure of the world.
+Our focus is more on world maps rather than dungeons.
+Dungeons have a clear compartmentalization of individual rooms while world maps have a more organic unfolding of space.

-## Conclusion and further work
+# Conclusion and further work
 Can we automate the holistic feel of a level?
 How does one recreate themes in design works successfully?
 Can machine learning capture the essence of something?

+# References

 ---
 references: